Taxel/PlexTraktSync/CONTRIBUTING.md

 plextraktsync self-update --pr 838
 ```

 It will create new binary `plextraktsync@838` for that pull request.
+You need to run this binary instead of `plextraktsync`.

 To pull new changes for the same pull request: